dart-lang/site-www/src/tools/pub/automated-publishing.md

 If the Action didn't trigger, check that the pattern configured in `.github/workflows/publish.yml` matches the pushed _git tag_.
-If the Action failed, the logs may contain clues as to why it failed.
+If the Action failed, the logs might contain clues as to why it failed.

 Once published, you can see the publication event in the `audit-log` on `pub.dev`.